nhayward/revpit/user/pages/07.faq/default.md

 <div markdown="1">

-**A:** If you participated in #RevPit last year, you might notice that we made the switch from three to two editor choices per participant this year (you’ll still get to choose an alternate).
+**A:** If you participated in #RevPit the first year, you might notice that we made the switch from three to two editor choices per participant this year (you’ll still get to choose an alternate).
 This gives everyone the best shot of being assigned to their first choice of editor.

  * With fewer editor selections, authors can focus on the most compatible options.
  * Editors will reach their entry cap slower, giving more authors a shot at their top picks.